ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 You can't update the name of the file share and adjust IOPS in the same `PATCH /shares` request.
 Make two `PATCH /shares` requests.
 {: note}

 The following example shows an increase of 100 IOPS to 3,000 IOPS for a 100 GB file share based on a 100 - 499 custom profile.
 The IOPS range for this custom band is 100 - 6,000 IOPS.
+For more information about available IOPS ranges, see [File storage profile overview](/docs/vpc?topic=vpc-file-storage-profiles&interface=api).

 ```sh
 curl -X PATCH \